 Speech dates (and team assignments) will be given on/around the end of the prior assignment.
-We will go over each speech when your speech day is assigned, but for each assignment you will turn in your speaker's outline and visual aids in advance to your presentation.
-These are to be turned in BOTH on Canvas and handed to me on the day that you speak but prior to presenting the speech.
-These must be typed according to APA formatting (12 size, times new roman, typical outline format, etc.).
-You are responsible for delivering your speech on the day(s)

-assigned to you.
+We will go over each speech when your speech day is assigned, but for each assignment you will turn in your speaker's outline and visual aids in advance of your presentation.
+These are to be turned in on Canvas on the day that you speak but prior to presenting the speech.
+These must be typed according to APA formatting (12 size, times new roman, typical outline format, etc).
+You are responsible for delivering your speech on the day(s) assigned to you.
 Students who fail to deliver speeches on their assigned day(s) will not have the opportunity to give them at a later date unless arranged prior to the speech day.
 You MUST come to class prepared with the possibility that technology will fail you and be prepared to present anyway.
+Have a back-up plan, and a back-up for the back-up.
 You MUST also come to class with your visual aid uploaded on a flash drive to put your presentation on the main computer at the beginning of class.
+The flash drive is much faster than if you have to log into an online drive.
 Opportunities to make-up speeches are limited to emergencies involving unforeseeable and potentially life-threatening injuries and, in any case, are wholly subject to instructor authorization.